Dublin Senior Hurling Championship: Group stage

-The 10 teams are divided into two groups of five.
-Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least four games.
+The 12 teams are divided into two groups of six.
+Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least five games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
-The top three teams in each group qualify for the knock-out stage.
+The top four teams in each group qualify for the knock-out stage.

 Knockout stage

-Following the completion of the group stage, the top two teams from each group receive byes to separate semi-finals.

-Quarter-finals: Teams that finished 2nd and 3rd in the group stage contest this round.
-The two 2nd placed teams play the 3rd placed teams from the opposite group.
-The two winners from these two games advance to the semi-finals.
+Quarter-finals: The team coming first of group 1 faces the team coming fourth of group 2 and so on.

-Semi-finals: The two quarter-final winners and the two group winners contest this round.
+Semi-finals: The four quarter-final winners contest this round.
 The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
-The winning team are declared champions.
+The winning team are declared champions and represent Dublin in the Leinster Club Hurling Championship.

 Relegation

-At the end of the championship, the two 4th-placed teams and two 5th-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Dublin Senior 2 Hurling Championship.
+At the end of the championship, the two 5th-placed teams face the two 6th-placed teams from the group stage with the losing teams being relegated to the Dublin Senior 2 Hurling Championship.

 Teams

-2025 teams
+2026 teams

-30 clubs will compete in the 2025 Dublin Senior Hurling Championships: ten teams in Senior 1, ten teams in Senior 2 and ten teams in Senior 3.
+24 clubs will compete in the 2026 Dublin Senior Hurling Championships: 12 teams in Senior 1 and 12 teams in Senior 2.